DANCE DANCE HOORAY!

 Our imaginations can take us on a wild ride through the jungle, out for a day on the farm, or even under the sea -- and music can be the catalyst for animal-inspired movement!

-The Carnival of the Animals by composer Camille Saint-Saens.
+For your older students, you could play a guessing game, using the music from The Carnival of the Animals by composer Camille Saint-Saens.
 Play a clip from each movement, and see if they can guess which animal each section is representing, based on how the music sounds and feels.
 Then, ask them to create their own animal inspired movement sequence!

-For preschool & early elementary age students, teach them how music can tell a story and give us cues on how to move by using the follow-along action song,
+For preschool & early elementary age students, teach them how music can tell a story and give us cues on how to move by using the follow-along action song, Butterfly, Elephant, or Mouse? by Andrew Holdsworth.

 Do you love to use animal-inspired movement too?
 Let me know your tried-and-true ideas, in the comments!